-The Dependent Care Flexible Spending Account (FSA) allows employees to pay for qualifying dependent care expenses using pretax dollars.

-Each year, participants determine how much money to contribute to a Dependent Care FSA through pretax salary reduction.
-A participant's taxable salary will be reduced by the amount of money elected to contribute each period to save on federal income tax, state income tax, and FICA.
-The maximum amount one may contribute to a Dependent Care FSA is \$5,000 per year per household.
+The Dependent Care Flexible Spending Account allows employees to pay for qualifying dependent care expenses using pretax dollars.
+You determine each year how much money you want to contribute to a Dependent Care FSA through pretax salary reduction.
+Your taxable salary will be reduced by the amount of money you elect to contribute each period and you save the Federal, State and FICA taxes on your contributions.
+The maximum amount you may contribute to a Dependent Care FSA is \$5,000 per year per household.

-The election may not be changed during the plan year unless there is a change in status event.
-A change in status event includes:

-- Marriage, divorce, or legal separation

-- Birth or adoption of a child

-- Death of a spouse or dependent

-- A spouse gaining or losing employment

-- A participant or spouse switching to/from full-time/part-time employment

-- A change in the cost of dependent care

-See the Summary Plan Description for additional information regarding permitted change in status events.
+You may not change your election during the Plan Year - unless you experience a "permitted change in status event."
+A permitted change in status event is, marriage, divorce or legal separation, birth or adoption of a child, death of your spouse or dependent, your spouse gaining or losing employment or you or your spouse switching to/from full-time/part-time employment or a change in the cost of dependent care.
+See your Summary Plan Description for additional information regarding permitted change in status events.